apinstein/xero-capitalization-and-amortization-utilities/README.md

 Enjoy your perfect and easy amortization bookkeeping!

+## Limitations

+Xero assumes all transactions are CASH AND ACCRUAL by default.
+You can chance this by twiddling the 'show journal on cash basis' checkbox (uncheck to remove from cash basis).
+For loan amortizations this is actually perfect typically.
+You can edit each MJ however to accrual-only if you want after importing since there is no way to specify this via import.
+Vote on this feature here: https://community.xero.com/business/discussion/37725075/

 ## TODO / Future

 I could make a Google Spreadsheet or XSLX of this.
 I tried exporting and importing, but it messed up all the forumlas and I didn't want to spend the time to fix.